 Kidd has simply done wonders for these players.
 He’s gotten former fringe starters OJ Mayo and Jerryd Bayless to buy into their bench roles and they’ve excelled in the right moments.
 Michael Carter-Williams has become a more efficient player across the board since arriving in Milwaukee.
-Per Basketball Reference, his PER as a Buck sits above league average at 16.3.
-PER before the trade?
-12.8.
 One cannot overstate the overall benefit of leaving the 76ers, who make a herky-jerky Bucks team look like the Showtime Lakers.
 In fact, his plus-minus improvement of 7 points (Sixers: -0.2; Bucks: 6.8) isn’t quite that impressive given that the Bucks average point differential was 0.4, which towers over the Sixers’ mark of -9.
 However, MCW’s shooting percentage really improved as he showed a feel for mid-range jumpers, particularly off of screens on shots like these:

 The percentages bear this out.
 (Sixers: 30.5 percent shooting from 3-10 feet; Bucks: 40.8 percent.
-Sixers: 31.3 percent shooting from 10-16 feet; Bucks: 52.4 percent.)
+Sixers: 31.3 percent shooting from 10-16 feet; Bucks: 52.4 percent.
+Small sample size caveats apply.)
 Again, a lot of this success is due to a higher availability of open shots.
 MCW still does most of his damage getting into the paint, creating shots for himself and others.
 But that threat will continue to open up his mid-range shot.
 If Carter-Williams continues hitting, it should give him another level of confidence and decisiveness, adding another facet to his game.